The Real Charlie Chaplin is now showing in selected theatres and on digital.

 READ MORE: TRUMAN AND TENNESSEE

-But despite the unanswered questions that will forever cloud the private life of Chaplin.
-Middleton and Spinney manage to paint one of the most complete portraits we may ever see of a man who defied the restrictions of his background to become a cinematic icon.
-Here we are offered a series of creative techniques that attempt to reveal the man beneath the image and the celluloid world he created.
-Using recently unearthed archive footage and reconstructions, The Real Charlie Chaplin is a fascinating portrait of a man whose public image hid his inner doubt.
-Here The Real Charlie Chaplin is at its most engaging when exploring Chaplin’s place in the society surrounding him and the artistic choices he made in reflecting an often turbulent world of seismic change.
+But despite the unanswered questions that will forever cloud Chaplin and his artistic genius, Middleton and Spinney still manage to paint one of the most complete portraits we have seen.
+Using recently unearthed archive footage and reconstructions, The Real Charlie Chaplin is a fascinating journey into the life and thoughts of a man whose public image hid his inner doubt and whose artistic choices reflected an often turbulent world of seismic social change.

 The Real Charlie Chaplin is at its most assured when exploring the socio-political downfall of Chaplin and his troubled escape from the tramp who made him famous.